 “Communities will support vision and mission when they respect an organization’s intended impacts, professionalism, and commitment to a lasting legacy.”

-Ms. Galley holds a BA in English and an MBA with an emphasis in marketing and nonprofit administration, both from the University of Delaware.
+Ms. Galley holds a bachelor of arts in English and master of business administration with an emphasis in marketing and nonprofit administration from the University of Delaware.

 Ms. Galley’s professional and client work includes: